jamiehardesty/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+[x] dansRoll & zoesRoll are both closures.
+They're outside of the function personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+[x] The rolls on the d6 are changing but they both belong to Dan.

 c.
 What is the lexical scope of `newRoll`?
+[x] Block scope.

 ### Task 2c - Exit Ticket